Routine Name: Exponential Lambda Solution

 The solution of which can be massaged to the form:

-This code takes the free parameters for the logistic equation and returns a function that takes a templated time variable and returns a value of the same type at time t.
+This code takes the free parameters for the logistic equation and returns a function that takes a templated time variable and returns a value of the same type at time t

 Input:

-The free parameters that define the logistic equation: \( \{ \gamma, \beta, P_o \} \), as well as a type T that the function should be defined over.
+The free parameters that define the logistic equation: \( \{ \gamma, \beta, P_o \} \), as well as a type T

 Output:

-A function that takes a parameter t of type T and returns the value of the specified logisic equation evaluated at t.
+and returns the value of the specified logisic equation evaluated at t

 Usage/Example: